CherylNg/test_tutorial/tutorial_2.md

-# Let's get ZOOM:BIT to turn ON its headlights!
+# LIGHT UP!

-## Light UP! @unplugged
+## Let's get ZOOM:BIT to turn ON its headlights! @unplugged

 For this tutorial, we'll program ZOOM:BIT to automatically turn on its headlights when the surrounding is dim, and turn off when it is bright!